Allar/ue5-style-guide/README.md

 [![Analytics](https://ga-beacon.appspot.com/UA-80567399-1/repo?useReferrer)](#) ![#](https://img.shields.io/badge/lint-partial_support-yellow.svg)

+## Repo Notice

+The default branch of this repository has been renamed `main`.

 ## Unreal Engine 4 Linter Plugin

 An automated method of checking your project against this style guide is available for free at [the Unreal Engine marketplace](https://www.unrealengine.com/marketplace/linter-v2).
 In order to use with UE4 without building the engine from source code, please use the marketplace version.